mkaapu/vm-utility/ssh/README.md

 * Starts the *ssh-tunnel-from-3333-to-vmserver.service* and enables automatic start-up of the service.

 ## rm-ssh-tunnel
-Remove a persistent SSH tunnel between servers created by the [make-ssh-tunnel](#make-ssh-tunnel).
+Removes a persistent SSH tunnel between servers created by the [make-ssh-tunnel](#make-ssh-tunnel).
 It stops and removes the systmed service and related user unit files.

 To remove the SSH tunnel and the service created by the above [example](#example):